 It all began with a vision.
 It began in 1972 when a small group of volunteers wanted to start a Friendship Centre in the Niagara Region.
 The first establishment was in a small office in the St. Catharines YMCA.
 Word spread quickly in the community as did the demand for programs and services.
 As these programs expanded, the need for Native services became more apparent.
 This prompted the organization to search for a larger facility with more space.
 Relocation occurred several times.
 The organization rented facilities first at Geneva Street and then moved to Niagara Street in the city.
 In 1975, the St. Catharines Indian Center incorporated and acquired its own property at 219 Church Street in downtown St. Catharines.

-The Centre’s services and programs expanded as the organization attempted to accommodate more and more requests from Native people living in the Niagara Region.
+The Center’s services and programs expanded as the organization attempted to accommodate even more requests from Native people living in the Niagara Region.
 Out of this process came the realization that another Centre was needed to meet the demands for services from the Fort Erie region.
-In 1977 the decision was taken to initiate a Satellite Centre in Fort Erie and in 1982 the Fort Erie Satellite become an independent Native Centre.
+In 1977 the decision was taken to initiate a Satellite Centre in Fort Erie and in 1982 the Fort Erie Satellite became an independent Native Centre.

 The philosophical base of our culture teaches us that all change occurs in cycles and the vision connected with that change must come from within.
 In keeping with the inherent intent of this philosophy the main priority for the Niagara Regional Native Center has been to work with the winds of change to determine our own destiny.
 Long-range expansion plans were formulated with a strong vision and a determination to achieve economic independence, sustainable growth and self-sufficiency in this millennium.
 The vision that began many years earlier has come full circle and the determination of every one involved in bringing this Center to its maturity is complete.